Introduction

 Why most meeting summaries become harder to revisit than they should

 The problem is usually not missing detail.
-It is poor compression.

 Many meeting summaries stay too close to the way the conversation happened.
 They preserve sequencing that no longer matters, include too much explanatory filler, or mix conclusions with side comments and unfinished thoughts.
+The result may look thorough, but it asks too much work from the next reader.

 The better summary is not the one that stores the most.
 It is the one that keeps the most useful parts accessible.